Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Seventh Port-of-Call: Koh Samui, Thailand

-For our last stop in Thailand, we visited the lovely island of Koh Samui.
-I’d been to Koh Samui on RTW #7, but I hadn’t actually seen much of it other than the fabulous W Koh Samui Resort & Spa where I stayed.
+I visited Koh Samui on RTW #7, but I haven’t actually seen much of it other than the fabulous W Koh Samui Resort & Spa where I stayed.

-I remembered Koh Samui as a gorgeous island but it was also memorable to me for the exorbitant taxi fares to get around – likely due to the many high-end luxury resorts that now populate the island (unlike much of Thailand, this island is not geared toward the backpacker set).
+I remember Koh Samui as a gorgeous island but it was also memorable to me for the exorbitant taxi fares to get around – likely due to the many high-end luxury resorts that now populate the island (unlike much of Thailand, this island is not geared toward the backpacker set).

 South China Sea Sunset